Pope Francis says the world is ‘seriously ill’ from the consequences of the pandemic

 “The pandemic shed light on the risks and consequences inherent in a way of life dominated by selfishness and a culture of waste, and it set before us a choice: either to continue on the road we have followed until now, or to set out on a new path,” Francis said.

-He specifically called for universal access to basic healthcare, “equal distribution” of coronavirus vaccines, and the rehabilitation of multilateral organizations that have seen their “effectiveness compromised.”
+He specifically called for universal access to basic health care, “equal distribution” of coronavirus vaccines, and the rehabilitation of multilateral organizations that have seen their “effectiveness compromised.”

 While some of Francis’s prescriptions were not new, these were his most detailed comments to date assessing a pandemic that has killed more than 2 million people, caused a global recession, and interrupted many of the basic forms of human joy and gathering.